 - Personal property coverage covers your belongings if they’re destroyed, damaged, or stolen, and you’ll need between 50% and 70% of your dwelling coverage.

-- Additional living expenses coverage pays for you and your family to stay somewhere else if your home should become uninhabitable for a time, and you’ll need 20% of your dwelling coverage.
+- Additional living expenses coverage pays you and your family to stay somewhere else if your home becomes uninhabitable for a time, and you’ll need 20% of your dwelling coverage.